 If their charming smile and words of poetry still manage to make your heart melt and your stomach sink a little, then something clearly isn’t sitting right on your scale of safety.
 Devil’s advocate could argue you’re being too anxious, paranoid or harsh – but aren’t these the very things that keep us trapped in unhealthy cycles?
 The feeling we’re being “too” something?

 On the flip side, we need to accept humans aren’t perfect and we absolutely cannot expect them to show love and interest in the same way we do.
 So whilst you might be conversing with a seasoned fuckboy (and let’s be honest, the chances are high) – you could be in the presence of someone who’s genuinely a sweetheart, but hasn’t had healthy communicative styles modeled to them.
-Just err on the side of falling for potential.
+With that said – err on the side of falling for potential.

 I guess the tiny caveat to the above, is you definitely don’t want to be in a situation where you become a soundboard or “therapist” for the people you meet either.
 Even the genuinely nice ones can be emotionally draining.
 It’s their responsibility to do the inner work, not yours.

-And if they’re not respectful of your boundaries?
+And if they’re not respecting your boundaries?
 Charge them.
 Coaching is a $2 billion industry.

 So yeah – that’s why I don’t bat an eyelid at the tell-tale signs.
 Whilst they have their place and act as a good indicator, they’re not gospel.
 Your gut is.